jtrout1118-dot/data_analyst-portfolio/README.md

 - Identified top-performing stores and key sales trends.
 - Exported SQL results to CSV for visualization.
 - Built an interactive Power BI dashboard to present insights.

+## Key Insights
+- Store 20 generates the highest total weekly sales, making it the top-performing location and a prime candidate for increased inventory, staffing, and promotional focus.
+- Non-holiday weeks account for most total sales because they occur far more often, but holiday weeks consistently produce higher sales per week.
+This pattern highlights when Walmart should scale staffing, inventory, and marketing to capture peak demand.
+- Total weekly sales fluctuate from year to year, with performance peaking in 2011 before declining in 2012.
+These shifts reflect underlying weekly patterns—such as holiday surges—that shape annual totals and support long-term planning decisions.